Spark to charge $850,000 per patient for blindness gene therapy

 Investors had expected the company to charge closer to $1 million for the treatment, Luxturna, which is designed to be given just once.
 The product, approved in December by the Food and Drug Administration, is the first U.S.-approved gene therapy for an inherited disease.

-Spark Therapeutics said it has created a number of payment models to help reduce costs for insurers by allowing installment payments over a number of years and to ensure financial concerns do not hinder access for patients.
+Spark said it has created a number of payment models to help reduce costs for insurers by allowing installment payments over a number of years and to ensure financial concerns do not hinder access for patients.

 “The price reflects the stakeholder considerations we have learned about these past months,” the company said in a statement, “and our need to build a sustainable company that addresses the unmet needs of patients with genetic diseases.”